ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Structure

-* The website is build using multipal pages, using Django apps.
+* The website is build using multiple pages, using Django apps.

 * Each page has a navbar and footer container social links.